Current Events

 May 15, 2025

-The main objective of this one-day event is to understand how changes in Canadian immigration policy are expected to affect immigration in Atlantic provinces.
-We will hear from academicians, policymakers and settlement sector.
+During this event we will discuss how changes in Canadian immigration policy are expected to affect immigration in Atlantic provinces.
+You will hear from academicians, policymakers and settlement sector.

 Date: Thursday, May 15, 2025